jamhed/kazoo-docker/README.md

 =========

 Please note that sup script provided is a mere wrapper of `docker exec -ti kazoo.kazoo sup`.
-If you have several Kazoo instances installed, or have different network name, then the proper use will be `NETWORK=network\_name ./sup`
+If you have several Kazoo instances or used different network name then the proper use of sup script is `NETWORK=network_name ./sup [sup_args]`

 ```sh
 # Running apps